On self-duality and unigraphicity for $3$-polytopes: Only is unigraphic in the class of self-dual polyhedra: proof of Theorem

-\paragraph{Summary.} We will begin by proving that each $S(x,y)$ of Definition \ref{def:S} is unigraphic among the self-dual polyhedra, via direct constructions -- see section \ref{sec:1p}.
-We end the section with the proof of Corollary \ref{cor}.
-For sequences $t_1,\dots,t_k,3^m$, with $m$ as in \eqref{eqn:m}, $k\geq 3$, and the $t_i$'s not all equal, using Algorithm \ref{alg:1}, we will find two permutations of the input tuple $(t_1,\dots,t_k)$ that give rise to non-isomorphic graphs (section \ref{sec:2p}).
-To show that they are not isomorphic, we will inspect the respective subgraphs $H_+(G)$.
-For the case

-(section \ref{sec:3p}), we will apply Algorithm \ref{alg:1} with a starting graph different from the cube.
+where the entries of the tuple are all equal, giving rise to only one permutation.
+To prove non-unigraphicity for \eqref{eqn:seqnk}, in section \ref{sec:3p} we will apply Algorithm \ref{alg:1} with a starting graph different from the cube.
 Comparing the subgraphs $H_+(R(G))$, we will show that the new family of graphs are not isomorphic to the corresponding

 obtained via Algorithm \ref{alg:1} on the cube.
-Lastly, for the case
+This will work for $n\geq 5$.